Burntroll/frontend-landing-page-dio/README.md

 ## Credits

-This project was built by [Burntroll](https://github.com/Burntroll).
+This project was built by [Francisco Silva](https://github.com/Burntroll).

 ## License